ibm-cloud-docs/bare-metal/bare-metal-reserved.md

 4. Select either a _1-year term_ or a _3-year term_ and click **Continue**.
 5. Repeat steps 2 - 4 for any other servers that you want to convert to a contract term.

 An email notification is sent one month before the end of the term.
-If you don't renew your term, your server reverts to a monthly billing cycle.
+If you don't renew your term, your server reverts to a monthly billing cycle and the cost stays the same - it doesn't increase.
 {: note}

 For our blog about contract term bare metal servers, see [Consistent Pricing with Contract-Term IBM Cloud Bare Metal Servers](https://www.ibm.com/cloud/blog/announcements/consistent-pricing-with-contract-term-ibm-cloud-bare-metal-servers).